|Criticism of Diceware for Secure Passphrases|

 * Improved Diceware list (7776 entries) - New list - longer words (3 to 10 letters) that are more familiar and easier to remember.

-Diceware: All Four Versions (7776 x 4) - a tab-delimited database file, numbered in base 6 from 11111 to 66666, with the Official list, Beale list, and Improved list, and the ZingBex list.
+Diceware: All Four Versions (7776 x 4) - a tab-delimited database file, numbered in base 6 from 11111 to 66666, with the Official list, Beale list, Combined list, and the Improved list.

 Return to: Secure Password and Passphrase Resources